berggrueninstitute/Life-Otherwise/_articles/06-citlalli.md

 So, okay… why did Xiloj care what this physicist might be saying about Mayan math or mathematicians?

 _Mr.
 Guthrie:_ Circumstances.
-The report says that in the 1950s, a Yuri Knorosov—he apparently was a Russian linguist_—_he published “a tentative decipherment of much of the Dresden Codex”—and… oh, the Dresden Codex is a fourteenth-century manuscript written in Mayan hieroglyphs.
+The report says that in the 1950s, a Yuri Knorosov—he apparently was a Russian linguist—he published “a tentative decipherment of much of the Dresden Codex”—and… oh, the Dresden Codex is a fourteenth-century manuscript written in Mayan hieroglyphs.
 The one that Feynman was talking about…containing records of Venus.

 _President Jimenez:_ I know what the Dresden Codex is.